sfraint/wireless-n64-controller/BOM.md

 ### Optional parts

-You can also optionally buy JST+PH headers and cables to solder on to the boards (instead of soldering wires directly), to make the off-board connections more modular and cleaner (one set {below} is enough for several controllers).
+You can also buy JST+PH headers and cables to solder on to the boards (instead of soldering wires directly), to make the off-board connections more modular and cleaner (one set {below} is enough for several controllers).

 I've also listed the `start` button pull-down resistor as optional since I've not had an issues without it.
 However, if you see the `start` button appear to get "stuck" in the pressed position, or erroneously trigger, you might need this.